uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Goldring Centre for High Perfomance Sport

 [Goldring](https://kpe.utoronto.ca/facility/goldring-centre-high-performance-sport) is UofT's newest athletic space.
+As with all of UofT's athletic facilities, you'll need your TCard to enter.

 - Contains:
 	- Strength and conditioning centre